The Freedom Theatre: Theatrical productions

-The Freedom Theatre produced several adaptations of famous literary works such as George Orwell's Animal Farm (2009), Ghassan Khanafani's Men in the Sun (2010), and Lewis Carroll's Alice in Wonderland (2011).
+The Freedom Theatre produced several adaptations of famous literary works such as George Orwell's Animal Farm (2009), Ghassan Kanafani's Men in the Sun (2010), and Lewis Carroll's Alice in Wonderland (2011).
 The plays are often a reflection, critique, and realistic portrayal of Palestinian society and occupation.
 The theatre has also produced several original plays such as Fragments of Palestine, Sho Kman (what else?), and Stolen Dreams.

 In 2013, the theatre toured several U.S. college campuses performing an adaptation of the South African anti-apartheid play The Island.
 Inspired by a true story, the play takes place in a prison cell and tells the story of two cellmates, one of whom is soon to be released while the other is serving a life sentence.
 During the day, the two engage in mind-numbing labor while at night they rehearse for a performance of Sophocles' Antigone.
 The Island explores themes of occupation, apartheid, freedom, and brotherhood and has been described as a "testament to the resiliency of the human heart."
 It questions obedience, the established order, and notions of guilt and punishment.
 According to the Freedom Theatre, the production "reflects the experiences of Palestinian political prisoners and the abuses within the Israeli prison system."
 The play was performed to sold-out audiences at the University of Connecticut, Brown, and Georgetown and the New York Theatre Workshop.
 In addition to the U.S., the play has been performed in Sweden and Brazil.